Which city is cheaper, Cincinnati or Fort Lauderdale?

 It rains a lot this time of the year in Fort Lauderdale.
 Fort Lauderdale usually gets more rain in October than Cincinnati.
 Fort Lauderdale gets 5.6 inches (143 mm) of rain, while Cincinnati receives 2.2 inches (56 mm) of rain this time of the year.

 Cincinnati can be very cold during winter.
 Fort Lauderdale is much warmer than Cincinnati in the winter.
-The temperature in Fort Lauderdale is usually 67°F (20°C) in January, and Cincinnati stays around 31°F (-0°C).
+The daily temperature in Fort Lauderdale averages around 67°F (20°C) in January, and Cincinnati fluctuates around 31°F (-0°C).

 In Fort Lauderdale, it's very sunny this time of the year.
 Fort Lauderdale usually receives more sunshine than Cincinnati during winter.
 Fort Lauderdale gets 243 hours of sunny skies, while Cincinnati receives 129 hours of full sun in the winter.